With permission, Mr Speaker, I shall make a statement on the mission of this new Conservative Government.

 I warmly welcome the inclusion of social care in the Prime Minister’s list of priorities for his Government.
 As he will know, there is the thorny issue of how we should pay for it.
 Two Select Committees of this House have worked together with a citizens’ assembly to reach consensus on how we should fund this fairly.
 Will the Prime Minister meet me and the hon.
 Member for Sheffield South East (Mr Betts) to discuss how we reach a consensus and get it done?

 Given the busyness of the last few days, the Prime Minister may have missed the new leader of the Liberal Democrats saying that she would ignore a leave vote in a second referendum.
-Does the Prime Minister agree with me that campaigning for a referendum you intend to ignore is pretty pointless?
+Does the Prime Minister agree with me that campaigning for a referendum whose result you intend to ignore is pretty pointless?

 Last September, the Government announced a report on the merits of safe standing at football games.
 Two months ago, Ministers confirmed to me that they have the report, but that Members could not see it.
 The Prime Minister says he is a plain speaker.
 Could he exercise some plain speech today, and release this report and get safe standing going at our football grounds?